-This article was last updated Oct 11, 2016, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Oct 11, 2016.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 If your idea of a good deal is getting something for really cheap, even if you weren’t planing to buy it before, then IHG PointBreaks can be one of the best, if not the best, deals out there when it comes to hotel points and earning free nights at hotels.

 In this article